ParisTravelPlanner.com Logo Musée de l'Orangerie, Paris, France

 By the way, the Jeu de Paume, a few steps away at the northwest corner of the Jardin des Tuileries, offers photography and other image exhibitions from the 19th to the 21st century.

-For lunch, the Jardin des Tuileries has six cafe-restaurants with plentiful outdoor tables in good weather.
+For lunch, the Jardin des Tuileries has six café-restaurants with plentiful outdoor tables in good weather.

-Métro: Lines 1, 8 or 12 to Concorde, or walk from the Louvre.
+Métro: Concorde, or walk from the Louvre.

 Musée de l'Orangerie